When borrowing a loan in the U.S., international students should consider the following:

 When thinking about repayment, please take into consideration your citizenship country, economic situation, exchange rates, and job prospects.
 Our office is available by phone, email and in-person to have conversations around what amount to borrow.
 Visit our Contact Us page to set up an appointment

-- Start at this page: Find a Private Loan: Harvard University Graduate & Professional Students and read the important information there.
+- Review the University Student Financial Services’ page on Finding a Private Loan for Harvard University Graduate & Professional Students and read the important information there.